-Bred as guard dogs, these dogs will guard the family and their home fearlessly, which can be a problem when a friend or family member walks through the door.
+Bred as guard dogs, these dogs will guard the family and their home fearlessly.

-One of the biggest temperament problems with the Akita is their aggression towards other animals.
+One of the biggest temperament issues with the Akita is their tendency to aggression towards other animals.

 Food aggression is often another problem in Akitas, especially around other animals.

 Are Akitas Easy to Train?